GSA/emerging-technology-atlas/pages/artificial-intelligence-programs.md

 ## Artificial Intelligence for Citizen Services Programs in Action

-<p> In this section find and contribute quick reference links to current programs, initiatives, pilots, events, RFIs or other efforts in progress.</p>
+<p> In this section find and contribute quick reference links to current programs, initiatives, pilots, events, RFIs, or other efforts in progress.</p>

-<p> This section is in early states of development and should not be considered comprehensive.</p>
+<p> This section is in the early stages of development and should not be considered comprehensive.</p>

 ### U.S. Army
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <a href="https://www.goarmy.com/ask-sgt-star.html">Ask SGT STAR</a> "...SGT STAR is your virtual guide to goarmy.com.
 He's here to help answer any questions you have about the Army.
 Just type in what you're looking for and he'll find the information you need - fast.."